ccallawa/alyvix_doc/videos_and_tutorials/basic_concept_tutorials.rst

 .. _basic_concepts_tutorials_300_5min:

-.. rubric:: 5-Minute Introduction to Version 3.0.0
+.. rubric:: The 5-Minute Introduction to Version 3.0.0

 This more complete video provides further details and extends the task in the previous video to: